Ayilara1/Web-Application-Security-Labs/README.md

 ## What I Learned

 In this series of labs, I learned how to move from basic vulnerability scanning to in-depth manual analysis of a web application.
-The most challenging part was [mention a challenge, e.g., "performing blind SQL injection"], which I overcame by [mention the method, e.g., "using time-based queries"].
+The most challenging part was performing blind SQL injection, which I overcame by using time-based queries.
 This project solidified my understanding of the OWASP Top 10.